All that is divine is really a very simple concept to recognize when you think from the perspective of the ancient Africans.

 If you look up Divine, you will see it has a very simple definition.
 Divine means “of, from, or like God or a god.”

 When you think in the paradigm of the ancient Africans it becomes a powerful and empowering concept.

 The ancients taught that EVERYTHING comes from one Source.
 That source is the Neter of Neters or that which all of the universe and nature emanate from.
 That one source is unknowable or incomprehensible to the human mind.
 But the result of that source is what we know as the universe and nature.

 When we speak of or use terms and symbols to describe the essence of the universe we are describing the divine.
 ANYTHING that is like the universal essence is divine.

 A universal principle is what divine means.
-It is like God in other words be it in “substance” or aspect.
+It is like God in “substance” or aspect.

-Allow me explain what I mean by using a very simple example.
+Allow me to explain what I mean by using a very simple example.